-Full-spectrum CBD Oil: Is full of all the terpenes, cannabinoids (including THC), flavonoids, and fatty acids found in hemp, all of which have therapeutic value of their own and help create what’s know as the Entourage Effect.
+Full Spectrum CBD Oil: Is full of all the terpenes, cannabinoids, flavonoids, and fatty acids found in hemp, all of which have therapeutic value of their own and help create what’s know as the entourage effect.

 CBD Isolate: Is 99.9% pure CBD.
 During the CBD isolate extraction process, everything contained in the plant matter is removed, including any traces of THC, terpenes, waxes, oils, chlorophyll and more.
 What you’re left with is pure CBD…and nothing else.

 Terpenes: Are a large and diverse class of organic molecules that are present in Cannabis and a wide variety of plants.
 Terpenes account for aromas and flavors produced by the essential oils of many types of plants.
 Terpenes induce distinct effects on the human body that vary between different types.
 Along with providing their own independent benefits, terpenes work together with cannabinoids to produce an array of effects and therapeutic benefits known as the entourage effect.